laurent-by-o/Vendor-Outreach-Automation/README.md

-a few scripts used to find local businesses on google maps, find their contact details, and email them
+a few scripts used to find local businesses on google maps, collect their contact details, and email them